 Naming

-Like a branch office, it is obligatory that Hong Kong representative office must remain the name to be the same as its foreign parent company.
+A Hong Kong representative office must operate under the same name as the foreign parent company.

 Officer appointment